 Section 484j PC — Publishing Credit Card Information

 This crime involves communicating credit card information, i.e. private account info such as PIN numbers, passwords, etc. knowingly and with the intent to defraud an individual or entity.
 This crime is a misdemeanor carrying a maximum six-month jail sentence and a maximum fine of $1,000.

 Common defenses that an experienced California credit card fraud attorney may employ on your behalf include:

 A skilled defense attorney will counteract the efforts of prosecutors to prove the intent to defraud by introducing and effectively utilizing the testimony of witnesses as well as particular character witnesses to persuade the jury and/or judge that either criminal intent did not exist or the actual crime was not committed.
-At times, a complex or confusing scenario or even a simple misunderstanding can lead to the filing a criminal charge.
+At times, a complex or confusing scenario or even a simple misunderstanding can lead to the filing of a criminal charge.
 An adept attorney can bolster your position for an optimum outcome, whether that involves plea-bargaining to eliminate jail time in favor of fines and probation, or implementing a powerful defense at trial.

 Experienced Representation From a Credit Card Fraud Lawyer

-At Spolin Law P.C., PC, we understand the intricacies of the California credit card fraud laws and how to build your defense and an intelligent manner to fight for the reduction of your charges and penalties, or the outright dismissal of your case.
+At Spolin Law P.C., we understand the intricacies of the California credit card fraud laws and how to build your defense and an intelligent manner to fight for the reduction of your charges and penalties, or the outright dismissal of your case.